rajsenthil/coding/README.md

-# The `Coding` covers the implementation of *datastructures*, algorithms and puzzles
+# The `coding` covers the implementation of *datastructures*, algorithms and puzzles

 ## Datastructures
     Datastructure implementation of